Redmauss/chan_scraper/README.txt

 Installation Requirements:
 1. Firefox must be installed.
+2. Selenium must be installed for python, with `pip install selenium`

 2. Geckowebdriver for selenium must be installed, directions here: https://selenium-python.readthedocs.io/installation.html
 3. Latest version of Python 3 must be installed.